Dinakar-Dasari/kubernetes/volumes.md

   + **_EBS (Elastic Block Store) is block storage from AWS._**
     + It acts like a hard disk.
     + data transfer is very fast.
-    + should be as near as possible to the system/server
+    + should be as near as possible to the system/server(should be in Same Availability zone)
     + Can be used only by one node at a time (ReadWriteOnce).
     + Good for databases, etc.
     + Example: Hard-disk